Indian Army Moves K9 Vajra (Thunder) To Ladakh Border As China’s PLA Amasses New Artillery Weapons

 This is particularly effective in surprise bombardment tactics, especially against enemy fortifications and strongholds in the open.

-The K9 has a maximum transfer rate of shells of 12 rounds per minute, and the maximum load of shells is 104 rounds.
+The K9’s maximum shell transfer rate is 12 rounds per minute, and the maximum shell load is 104 rounds.
 The reloading process is fully automated and is done through a munition bridge on the K10 that extends out to lock itself into a reception hole located at the rear of the K9.

 This allows the unit to rearm itself under harsh combat conditions without the crew having to expose themselves to the combat environment.